toptal/chewy/README.md

 #### `:bypass`

-The bypass strategy simply silences index updates.
+When the bypass strategy is active the index will not be automatically updated on object save.

+For example, on `City.first.save!` the cities index would not be updated.

 #### Nesting